AcademyHealth: History

 Founded in March 1976 and based in Washington, D.C., the Alpha Center functioned as a health policy resource center, "assist[ing] public and private sector leaders in meeting health care challenges by providing research analysis, facilitation, education and training, strategic planning, and program management".

 The Association for Health Services Research was formed in 1981 as the first professional organization for health services researchers.
 It functioned as a non-profit professional society for individuals and organizations with a commitment to health services research.
-AHSR's mission included educating consumers and policymakers about the importance of health services research, disseminating information generated by health services researchers, securing funding for the field, and providing networking and professional development opportunities.
+The Association for Health Services Research's mission included educating consumers and policymakers about the importance of health services research, disseminating information generated by health services researchers, securing funding for the field, and providing networking and professional development opportunities.

 Since the merger, AcademyHealth has assumed the duties of both parent organizations.

 Membership

 AcademyHealth's membership is divided into Contributing, Supporting, and Affiliate members.